-As components deteriorates (depreciates) over time, an amount equal to the estimated depreciation should be set aside in each given year in the reserve account; the membership that is utilizing that component in that particular year should be charged an amount equal to the depreciation of the component in that particular year.
-That way when the component is fully depreciated (no longer serves its function) there will be an amount in the reserve account that equals the current cost to preplace it.
-Inflation of the component costs and interest on the bank account balance will have significant impacts on the costs and bank account balances over extended periods of time and are taken into account in a reserve study.
+As components deteriorate (depreciate) over time, an amount equal to the estimated depreciation should be set aside each given year into the reserve account; the membership that is utilizing that component in that particular year should be charged an amount equal to the depreciation of the component in that particular year.
+That way when the component is fully depreciated (no longer serves its function) there will be an amount in the reserve account that equals the amount to replace it.
+Inflation of the project cost over time and interest on the bank account balance will have significant impacts on the overal l final project cost and bank account balances over extended periods of time and are taken into account in a reserve study.

-So how is this unfair?...
+So how is a special assessment unfair?...
 Well homeowners who have joined a community after it was constructed but then charged a special assessment are actually paying for the past depreciation to the component; someone else’s responsivity or better stated lack of responsibility.

 Let’s say a community has a failing roof which is 30 years old and going to cost $100,000 replace but they only have $20,000 in the reserve account.
 The community will need to special assess approximately $80,000 to the membership (or worse rely on a loan).
 Let’s say there are 20 units in this condominium building; the special assessment would be approximately $4,000 per unit.
 Ouch!..